Williams family of Hastings, Avoca Avenue

 and served in the Baltic Expedition of 1855.
 He later served at Aldershot and

-Woolwich and was serving in Canada during the Fenian raid of 1866.
+Woolwich and served in Canada during the Fenian raid of 1866.
 He was

 awarded two medals and the clasp.
 He was appointed Chaplin to his Grace